cropsinsilico/BML-yggdrasil/skelBML_news.md

 - Updated some links in the package documentation to point to the new stable BioCro R package repository location
+- Any module libraries that were based on earlier versions of `skelBML` should run `script/module_library_setup.R` when updating to version 2.1.1 to help remove any outdated links in their own documentation.

 # skelBML VERSION 2.1.0 (2023-06-15)